yuri91/overbot/README.md

 The commands are tested for matching in order, and the first one to match is executed.

-The supported synntax is the one supported by the rust regex crate.
+The supported syntax is the one supported by the rust regex crate.

 It is possible to specify capture groups, and reference them later (by number and/or name) in the `args` field.